 A cycling city is above all a city full of cyclists.
 They are visible there at every step, and in some parts and at certain times of the day, as during traffic peaks, they even dominate the streets.
 At every step, in every part of the city you can see bicycle stands and bicycles parked next to them.
 The number of trips made in cycling cities by bicycle can reach up to half of all trips, but a significant, noticeable and positive impact on the city already has a share of 15-20%.
 This can be seen in the German cities close to Wroclaw just outside the Polish border – Dresden, Leipzig and Berlin.
-They are cities in many ways similar to Wrocław.
+They are cities in many ways similar to Wroclaw.

 Wrocław in the area of bicycle development has already achieved significant success, but for now it is only a national success.
-Until recently, we had the highest reliably measured share of cycling in city travel.
+Until recently, we had the highest reliably measured share of bicycle traffic in trips around the city.
 According to Comprehensive Traffic Research 2018, it is 6.3%.
 However, we were surpassed by Poznan with a result of 8.4% measured in 2019.
-Other Polish cities are also not idle and are catching up with Wroclaw, whose result, although the second largest in Poland, is still several times less than in nearby German cities, not to mention the bicycle leaders of Europe – cities in the Netherlands, Denmark and Switzerland.
+Other Polish cities are also not idle and are catching up with Wroclaw, whose result, although the second largest in Poland, is still several times lower than in nearby German cities, not to mention the cycling leaders of Europe – cities in the Netherlands, Denmark or Switzerland.

 It is also worth remembering that the goal specified in the Wroclaw Cycling Policy is to achieve the level of 15% of bicycle traffic in 2020.
 Today we know that this has not been achieved.
 One of the reasons is that the provisions contained in the document, although they gave an impulse for a clear step forward, initially did not result in real actions with the appropriate intensity.
 The Wroclaw Cycling Policy lacks a specific investment plan with a specific schedule and budget that would be adequate to its assumptions.